-- Big Thunder Railroad is my favourite ride in Frontierland.
+- Big Thunder Railroad is my favorite ride in Frontierland.
 It’s a wooden roller coaster that goes for quite a long time, and is actually pretty fast!
 I was definitely surprised the first time I rode it (at an age that I can actually remember).
 It doesn’t necessarily look like it’s anything special, but it’s lots of fun!

 - The Mark Twain Riverboat is another relaxing option if you’re not a fan of high-speed rides.

 - There are 3 other attractions in Frontierland: Frontierland Shootin’ Arcade, Pirate’s Lair on Tom Sawyer Island and Sailing Ship Columbia.

 - I have never eaten in Frontierland, but there are a couple of restaurants you could check out: The Golden Horseshoe Cafe and Stage Door Cafe.

 - Note: Just like with most lands within the park, try to eat at off-peak times.
 So if you’re planning on having lunch at Disneyland in California, eat a little bit earlier or later than everyone else.
 There’ll be less crowds and shorter lines at restaurants!